Sverre Ditlev-Simonsen

 He was born in Oslo to Olaf Ditlev-Simonsen and Magdalena Pedersen, and married Lily Kaurin in 1907.
 They had the son Per Ditlev-Simonsen.

-Since 1929 he was running his own shipping business.
+From 1929 Ditlev-Simonsen ran his own shipping business.
 He was active in organizational work, and assumed various positions in the Norwegian Shipowners' Association for more than twenty years.
 He was a board member of the Norwegian Maritime Museum from 1955, and chairman from 1964.
 He was decorated Commander of the Swedish Order of Vasa.

 Ditlev-Simonsen was an active bandy player, a three times Norwegian champion.